Marthe K. Brun received her doctorate in personalized treatment

 Causes of antibodies

-The researchers also investigated risk factors for developing antibodies against the treatment.
-They found that patients with high disease activity, smokers and patients with rheumatoid arthritis had an increased risk.
-Furthermore, they found that the risk increased if patients did not receive additional immunosuppressive treatments or if they had breaks in treatment with biological medicine.
+The researchers also examined risk factors for developing antibodies to the treatment.
+They found that patients with high disease activity, smokers, and patients with rheumatoid arthritis were at increased risk.
+They also found that the risk increased if patients did not receive additional immunosuppressive treatments or if they had breaks in their treatment with biologic medicine.
 The risk of antibodies was also higher if they were treated with low doses of infliximab or had low levels of infliximab in their blood.

 Monitoring and adjustment provide better treatment

-By adjusting the treatment, based on results from regular testing of drug levels and antibodies, more patients got a better effect from the treatment.
-Fewer became worse from the disease.
+By adjusting treatment based on results from regular testing of drug levels and antibodies, more patients experienced better effects from treatment.
+Fewer patients experienced worsening of their disease.

 From research to clinical practice

-At Diakonhjemmet hospital, therapeutic drug monitoring, with regular measurements to adjust the drugs, is now routine for patients treated with infliximab.
-The method is also used to obtain information about the causes of poor effects of other biological medicines.
+At Diakonhjemmet Hospital, therapeutic drug monitoring, with regular measurements to adjust medications, is now routine for patients treated with infliximab.
+The method is also used to obtain information about the causes of poor efficacy of other biological drugs.

-In other hospitals, it is also increasingly common to use these methods, especially after new guidelines were published in March.
-This is based, among other things, on results described in the articles from Brun's doctoral work.
+In other hospitals, the use of these methods is also becoming increasingly common, especially after new guidelines were published in March.
+These are based, among other things, on results described in articles from Brun's doctoral work.

-The doctoral work originates from the Diakonhjemmet hospital and the Center for treatment of Rheumatic and Musculoskeletal Diseases (REMEDY).
-There has been close collaboration with the department of gastroenterology at Ahus and the department of medical biochemistry at Oslo University Hospital.
-In addition, departments from all over the country have been involved in planning and carrying out the NOR-DRUM studies.
+The doctoral work is based at Diakonhjemmet Hospital and the Center for treatment of Rheumatic and Musculoskeletal Diseases (REMEDY).
+There has been close collaboration with the Department of Gastroenterology at Ahus and the Department of Medical Biochemistry at Oslo University Hospital.
+In addition, departments from all over the country have been involved in the planning and implementation of the NOR-DRUM studies.

 The way forward